+The walls in this apartment building are paper thin.
+It was a cerebral decision to save on construction costs.
+The side effects are not beholden upon the builders.
 Up through the floor, someone’s barking the words to a song.
 These people who need their television or stereo or radio playing all the time.
-These people so scared of silence.
+These people are so scared of silence and their own brains.
 These are my neighbors.
-These sound-oholics.
-These quiet-ophobics.
-Laughter of the dead comes through every wall.
+These insane sound-oholics.

 These days, this is what passes for home sweet home.